-To import data from a script file, you can run the file as it is described in Run database code.
-In addition to script files, you can import a CSV, TSV, or any other text file that contains delimiter-separated values.
+To import data from a script file, run the file as it is described in Database code.
+In addition to script files, you can import a CSV, TSV, or any other text files that contain delimiter-separated values.

 Import data to a database

 In the Database Explorer ( ), right-click a data source.

 Select Run SQL Script….

 In the Select Path window, navigate to the SQL file that you want to apply.

 In the Database Explorer ( ), right-click a schema or a table and select Import Data from File.